Frequently Asked Wedding Questions

 Lokho akuyona inkinga. ("No worries" in Zulu in case you're wondering).
 They will need to be translated.
 The Marriage Act 1961 stipulates they must be translated by an official NAATI translator.
 Again, I can help you arrange this if required.

-6. I'm not an Australian citizen.
+6. I'm not an Australian citizen or resident.
 Can I still get married here?

 Yes.
 There is no requirement for you to be a citizen, and there is no minimum residency period either.
 Welcome to Australia!